Audit Logs

 - Compliance Export: export logs for internal or external audits (coming soon)

-Audit logs are available to admins with full access and members with audit log permissions.
-Contact your organization administrator if you cannot access audit logs.
+Audit logs are available to administrators with full access and members with audit log permissions.
+Contact your organization administrator to get access to audit logs.

 Access from Dashboard